t-brandt/orvara/README.rst

 There are effectively four measurements since the mean proper motion of the system was fit (values (2) and (3)).

-For instance, displaying hdu2[:, :, 0] will show all the walkers for the parallax chain (however this parameter is marginalized over in orbit3d, it is not fit). numpy.mean(hdu2[:, burn:, 0]), numpy.std(hdu2[:, burn:, 0]) would give the mean and standard deviation of the parallax (with burn = some integer that is the number of steps/thinning factor that you are discarding as burn in)
+For instance, displaying hdu2[:, :, 0] will show all the walkers for the parallax chain (however this parameter is marginalized over in orvara, it is not fit). numpy.mean(hdu2[:, burn:, 0]), numpy.std(hdu2[:, burn:, 0]) would give the mean and standard deviation of the parallax (with burn = some integer that is the number of steps/thinning factor that you are discarding as burn in)

 Examples
 --------
-To run a quick test using the test data and test config.txt in orbit3d/tests, I would cd to the root directory of orbit3d, then run the following
+To run a quick test using the test data and test config.txt in orvara/tests, I would cd to the root directory of orvara, then run the following

 .. code-block:: bash

-    fit_orbit --output-dir ~/Downloads --config-file orbit3d/tests/config.ini
+    fit_orbit --output-dir ~/Downloads --config-file orvara/tests/config.ini

 This will create a .fits file in the downloads folder.
 The MCMC should terminate in less than one second because of the short number of steps indicated in the example config file.